 Step 4: Use the right tools

-The right tools can help build a successful promotional marketing campaign — they can provide an element of automation and testing that will help ensure you execute your strategy successfully.
+The right tools can help build a successful promotional marketing campaign — they can provide an element of automation and testing that will help ensure you execute your online promotion strategy successfully.
 There are many promotional marketing tools for businesses that will use data and integrate with your CRM, ecommerce platform and/or website.

 The right promotions engine can do this and generate and distribute unique, single-use promo codes that you can send directly to your customers or share them through third-party partners.
 These unique codes can also add an element of personalisation to your campaign, which many customers crave.
 Studies show that 80% of shoppers are more likely to buy from a company that offers personalised experiences.
 Needless to say, anything you can do to personalise your promotional marketing campaigns will likely increase conversions.